We offer shipping to throughout the USA and Canada. You can always count on Torshel to provide you the best product at an affordable price.

 Almost all the existing above-ground storm shelters have been tested at the Wind Institute at Texas Tech University, including ours.
 Furthermore, Torshel feels proud to have invested a considerable amount of financial resources conducting various in-house tests to assess the structural strength of the units.
 The tests included, among others, the 45 ft dropping of 3,000 lbs of concrete blocks and a 1.5-ton (3,000 lbs) car, and the slamming of the same vehicle against the shelter’s side from a 45’ degree angle.
 The units under the tests survived with minor scratches.
 We at Torshel are 100% confident that these units are able to withstand an EF5 tornado.

-You can have a solid above ground shelter, but if it is not anchored properly onto the foundation of your home, the unit is useless.
+You can have a solid above ground tornado shelter, but if it is not anchored properly onto the foundation of your home, the unit is useless.
+The danger to you with an unmoored tornado shelter is enormous.
 For a standard 4” concrete pad, we use ¾” diameter by 4 ¾” HILTI anchors -they are the most expensive and best anchors in the market.

 For new construction, we suggest using 10”-long anchors.
 They double the uplift strength capacity of the anchors.
 Some storm shelter companies use 3/8” or half-inch screws -$1.00 dollar cheap made anchors.
 Their lifting capacity is not as strong as the ones we use.
 We just use the best anchors developed by HILTI and their latest technology.

 All our shelters come with an 8”-wide bullet-resistant window that allows seeing what is going on the outside.
 Our clients love it!
 You do not feel captive or trapped.